Nicaragua - Country Commercial Guide

 Transportation

-The political and economic crisis and COVID-19 restrictions caused many airlines to reduce, suspend, or cancel their flights offered to and from Nicaragua.
-U.S. carriers do not currently operate in Nicaragua.
-Accordingly, flight options are fewer and more expensive, and many include layovers in San Salvador, El Salvador, or Panama City, Panama.
-Colombian airline Avianca operates direct flights to Miami to Managua, Nicaragua and connecting flights through San Salvador, El Salvador.
+The political crisis and COVID-19 restrictions caused many airlines to reduce, suspend, or cancel their flights offered to and from Nicaragua.
+Flight options have slowly returned and now U.S. airlines operate direct roundtrip flights to Nicaragua from Miami (American Airlines), Houston (United Airlines), and Fort Lauderdale (Spirit Airlines).
+In May 2020, Delta cancelled its service between Atlanta and Managua.
+Colombian airline Avianca operates direct flights from Miami to Managua and connecting flights through San Salvador, El Salvador.

 Most hotels offer airport shuttle services for their guests.
 Visitors commonly hire a driver and vehicle or drive rental cars.
 A U.S. driver’s license is valid for use in Nicaragua for 60 days.
 Taxicab services within the perimeter of business-class hotels are reliable, though robberies involving non-hotel taxis occur.
 Public transit is not recommended.